CartoDB/documentation/app/content/analytics-toolbox-redshift/guides/creating-and-visualizing-tilesets.md

 #### From the CARTO Workspace

-The CARTO Workspace offers a user interface that you can use to create [simple tilesets](/analytics-toolbox-redshift/overview/tilesets/#tileset-types-and-procedures).
-The option Create a tileset is available from the Data Explorer from the Connections tab.
+The CARTO Workspace offers a user interface that you can use to create [tilesets](/analytics-toolbox-redshift/overview/tilesets/#tileset-types-and-procedures).
+The option *Create a tileset* is available in the Data Explorer section from the Connections tab.
 To create a tileset from your data, select an available connection and click on a specific table (database/project(s), schemas/datasets and tables) from the collapsible tree.

 <div style="text-align:center" >
 <img src="/img/rs-analytics-toolbox/guides/create_tileset_rs_button_data_explorer_new2.png" alt="Create tileset button available from the Data Explorer" style="width:100%">